AmpersandJS/ampersand-state/README.md

 # statey

+**note, this was abstracted out of human-model and is not super well tested as a standalone yet**

-**note, this is in early development, beware** also, if it looks like [HumanModel](http://github.com/henrikjoreteg/human-model), it's because it's very similar.
+So, if it looks like [HumanModel](http://github.com/henrikjoreteg/human-model), it's because it's largely pulled from there.

 The plan is to make this the base object for HumanModel that doesn't include any assumptions about REST or how you're going to use it.
-Thus making it useful for non-REST-API use-cases as well.
+Thus making it useful for anytime you want something to model state, that events changes and lets you define and listen to derived properties.

 ## In pursuit of the ultimate observable JS object.